Jhouny/Navig-Cine/README.md

 # Navig-Cine

-## TODO LIST

-### Frontend

-- [ ] Lancer requête initiale pour récupérer les genres principaux et liste de films associés & Stocker
-- [ ] Proposer de façon aléatoire les films et demander like/nolike/skip (conserver en mémoire pour ne pas reproposer)
+This system is an application of knowledge graphs for movie recommendation and exploration.
+It leverages a local GraphDB server to store and query movie data, and a Flask-based frontend to provide an interactive user interface.

-## Application Start
+## Running the Application

 ### Launch Local GraphDB Server

-- Launch Docker : docker compose up
+- Launch Docker : `docker compose up --build -d`
-- Go to localhost:7200, create repository "Gdb-Navig-Cine" and import turtle files

 ### Launch Frontend Flask Server

-- Create venv : python3 -m venv .venv
+- Create venv : `python3 -m venv .venv`
-- Download requirement : pip install -r requirements.txt
+- Download requirement : `pip install -r requirements.txt`
-- Launch server : python3 app/app.py
+- Launch server : `python3 app/app.py`